under-the-oaks/ColdCase-Documentation/Organization/bestPractices.md

 ---
 ### Commit Messages

-Commit message as follows "[#issue-nr] Description of your changes".
+Commit message as follows "[Repository#issue-nr] Description of your changes".
-Bsp.: [#7] Added Tile Content to Tile
+Bsp.: S[#7] Added Tile Content to Tile

+The Repository is abbreviated with:
+- 'S' for ColdCase-Server
+- 'C' for ColdCase-Client
+- 'D' for ColdCase-Documentation

+This done so commits can be deterministically assigned one issue across all repositorys.

 ---
 ### Pushing to development